-- 6.2.
-The strategic target allocation shown in the table is the target as at 30 September 2021.
+- The strategic target allocation shown in the table is the target as at 30 September 2021.
 Allocations to private equities, property and private debt are illiquid and their weightings will vary over time in response to changes in their values, including investments and distributions, and those of the other assets.
 The allocation to liability-hedging assets will also vary according to market movements and will not be rebalanced.
 Additional investments in private markets funds will be made where prior contractual commitments exist but otherwise it is the Trustee's intention to allow these investments to run-off over the natural life of the funds unless an attractive secondary market sale can be achieved sooner.
-Any other available cash will be invested in the liability- hedging asset portfolio. - 6.3.
-The Section's current strategic target for liability-hedging assets consists mainly of a bulk annuity insurance contract. - 6.4.
-The Trustee will implement the strategic asset allocation, including the liability-hedging target, over time taking into account prevailing market conditions and the financial position of the Section.
+Any other available cash will be invested in the liability- hedging asset portfolio. - 6.3 The Section's current strategic target for liability-hedging assets consists mainly of a bulk annuity insurance contract.